What are Large Language Models (LLMs)? Examples Included

 • Don’t require many examples.
 LLMs learn quickly because they don’t need additional weight, resources, or training parameters.

-• Allow non-technical users automate monotonous tasks.
+• Allow non-technical users to automate monotonous tasks.
 LLMs can understand human language.
-Professionals can engineer their prompts in human language to set expectations from LLMs.
+Professionals can engineer their prompts in human language to set expectations for LLMs.
 They can use it to automate labor-intensive tasks.

 • Enable translation.
 LLMs learn different language structures through recurrent neural networks.
 This allows for easy cross-cultural communication and lets users personalize interactions in their customers’ local language.